Copyright © 1999 11plusgrammar.co.uk. All rights reserved No reproduction without permission

 All enquiries to be made using the Contact Form

 Mock exams should help prepare the child by simulating exam conditions.
 There are

-the key word is ‘relevance’.
+both major benefits and risks to taking a mock exam: the key word is ‘relevance’.

-in the real exam, under timings that do not match those in the real test, then this
+the real exam, under timings that do not match those in the real test, then this

 can have disastrous results.
 In some cases this only serves to undo the considerable